david-hopper/xmr-pool-choice/README.md

 - Incorporate tabulate and requests into the code base so they don't need to be installed ahead of time.

-This code relies on the data gathered by the folk(s) at [moneropools.com](http://moneropools.com) and [supportXMR.com](http://supportXMR.com) for maintaing all of the pool information.
+This code relies on the data gathered by the folk(s) at [moneropools.com](www.moneropools.com) and [supportXMR.com](www.supportXMR.com) for maintaing all of the pool information.
 Check them out.

 XMR Donations if you feel this was useful:
 ```
 49P4SVT2DewdN44NKtySdf4d3LsYN4esS3VpC3eFUFrUWW3UDp76aaZbzijwmzso14C9ZhhAEtAiU3KTq27Tf4CfKbLA1Sx
 ```

+Pool list updated:
+January 31st, 2017